Illustration courtesy of Nadia Snopek

 The challenge is especially common in arts and health programs, public art initiatives, and small collecting institutions, where staff frequently wear multiple hats and systems evolve organically over time.
 As discussed in a presentation for the National Organization for Arts in Health, "When Teams Shift: Leveraging Technology to Keep Arts Programs Going," many organizations are now recognizing that documentation and centralized systems are not just operational tools, they are essential to program sustainability.

-Many organizations do not realize how much institutional memory depends on a single staff member until that person departs.
+Organizations may not realize how much critical collection information depends on a single staff member until that person retires, changes roles, or leaves.
+They may have been:

-- the only one who knew where contracts were stored
+- the only person who knew where artist contracts and collection documents were stored

 For organizations already operating with lean staffing, these disruptions can have long-term consequences.